ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

 The **Theory of Causal Relativity** is a theory of relativity in a space without time.
-The **Causal Relativity Equations** are derived from the fundamental forces and relativistic effects without Spacetime, or any time, creating **Causal Geometry** a frame independent causal 4th spatial coordinate systems by unifying mass, light, and gravity and their interactions in space relative to its own frame and any other frame of mass, light, gravity.

-Even in spacetime works as a 4th spatial coordinate system providing alterntive ways to calculate relativistic effects of phenomena in spacetime without time, such as simultaneity, the twin paradox, and time dilation without time only in space.
+The **Causal Relativity Equations** are derived from intuitive Alice and Bob **Causal Sphere** thought experiments unifying: mass, light, gravity, thermodynamics, electrodynamics and relativity into intrisic 4th geometric spatial coordinate relative to every frame consistent with relativistic effect of a 4D Spacetime and a space without time, see [Causal Relativity: Alice and Bob's Causal Spheres](https://github.com/ENSpunks/Causal-Relativity-Public-/blob/main/Papers/Causal%20Relativity/Casual%20Spheres/Causal%20Relativity%3A%20Alice%20and%20Bob's%20Causal%20Spheres.md).

 ---